YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ---
 ## Route 53
-Route 53 is Amaon's DNS Service.
+Route 53 is Amazon's DNS Service.

 DNS record types:
-1. SOA
+1. SOA Records
+2. CNAME records
-2. NS record (Name server records)
+3. NS Records (Name server records)
-3. A record - fundamental type of DNS record, to translate the name of the domain to an IP address.
+4. A records - fundamental type of DNS record, to translate the name of the domain to an IP address.

 CNAME v.s Alias record
 * CCNAME - can be used to resolve one domain name to another. cannot be used for naked domain names.
-* Alias Records - work like CNAME, but alias records are used to map resource record in your hosted zone to AWS resources aleays choose an alias record over a cname.
+* Alias Records - work like CNAME, but alias records are used to map resource record in your hosted zone to AWS resources always choose an alias record over a cname.

 > ![vpc_link](https://github.com/YansenMa/image-hosting-repo/raw/main/Rout53-simple-routing-policy.png)